sindresorhus/sindresorhus.github.com/source/content/apps/ai-actions.md

 **If you are getting a `Missing response` error, it's most likely that the OpenAI safety system prevented your prompt.
 Try something else.**

+**Apple is currently blocking updates for the iOS app, so I won't be able to submit an update for some time...
+I plan to get it [published to an alternative App Store](https://appleinsider.com/articles/23/08/15/setapp-plans-to-launch-eu-only-alternative-ios-app-store) in 2024.**

 <br>

 *You may also like my [Actions](/actions) app.*